Ampere-Computing-SE/.github/profile/README.md

 # Hello!
-This is the Organization for Ampere Computing Silicon Engineering
+This is the GitHub Organization for Ampere Computing Silicon Engineering

 Please request member access as necessary